-Upon completion of this course, the learner will be able to:
+Upon completion of this course, the student will be able to:

-1. Identify major classifications of pharmacotherapeutics used in the treatment of commonly occurring health conditions.
-(2, Domain II, IX)

-2. Apply theoretical knowledge of biochemistry and pharmacodynamics related to the action of drugs upon the care of persons in both health and illness.
-(2, Domain II, IX)

-3. Discuss the differences in medication use and its effects across the lifespan, when administering medications to culturally diverse populations in commonly occurring diseases.
-(1,2, Domain II, Domain III, Domain IV, IX)

-4. Utilize the nursing process to enhance drug effectiveness and to prevent, detect and monitor adverse effects of drug therapy.
-(2, Domain II, IX)

-5. Describe the legal and ethical principles related to the members of the health care team and the practice of medication administration in nursing.
-(2, Domain II, IX)

-6. Develop the necessary skills to provide patient education regarding drug therapy.
-(1,2, Domain II, Domain III, IX)

-7. Describe strategies, processes, and performance improvement activities employed for patient safety during the preparation and administration of medication.
-(1,2,3,4, Domain II, Domain IV, II, III, VIII) 8.
-Evaluate the importance of the healthcare team's role associated with research, development, clinical evaluation, and administration of medications.
-(2, Domain II, Domain IV, VI, IX) 9.
-Identify current trend and emerging concerns associated with drug use, polypharmacy, and abuse.
+- 1. Identify major classifications of pharmacotherapeutics used in the treatment of commonly occurring health conditions. - 2.
+Apply theoretical knowledge of biochemistry and pharmacodynamics related to the action of drugs upon the care of persons in both health and illness. - 3.
+Discuss the differences in medication use and its effects across the lifespan, when administering medications to culturally diverse populations in commonly occurring diseases. - 4.
+Utilize the nursing process to enhance drug effectiveness and to prevent, detect, and monitor adverse effects of drug therapy. - 5.
+Describe the legal and ethical principles related to the members of the health care team and the practice of medication administration in nursing. - 6.
+Develop the necessary skills to provide patient education regarding drug therapy. - 7.
+Describe strategies, processes, and performance improvement activities employed for patient safety during the preparation and administration of medication. - 8.
+Evaluate the importance of the healthcare team's role associated with research, development, clinical evaluation, and administration of medications. - 9.
+Identify current trend and emerging concerns associated with drug use, polypharmacy, and abuse. - 10.
+Assess personal values related to the use of medications in the varied different circumstances presented in the clinical environment and society.

-(2,3, Domain II, Domain IV, II, V, VIII, IX)

-10. Assess personal values related to the use of medications in the varied different circumstances presented in the clinical environment and society.
-(2, Domain II, III, IV, V, VIII, IX).